Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Discussion and Conclusions

+M51 is the only galaxy in our sample that shows evidence, at the $\sim3\sigma$ level, for a cutoff near $M_*\sim10^5~M_{\odot}$, when no uncertainties on cluster mass estimates are included.
+However, as shown in Figure~5, when realistic errors in mass estimates ($\sim0.3$~log~$M$) are included, no statistically significant cutoff near $10^5~M_{\odot}$ is found in M51 either.
+It is worth noting that this cutoff could also be explained if only a few clusters were missing from the catalogs as a result of dust obscuration and/or crowding.
+Furthermore, in a sample of 8 galaxies, there is a non-negligible probability ($34/2.4$\%) that an upper cutoff will be detected with marginal significance ($2/3\sigma$) in one of them (e.g., M51) even if the underlying mass function of clusters is a pure power law.

-In conclusion, our results show that upper cutoffs near $M_*\sim10^5~M_{\odot}$ are not ubiquitous in the mass functions of young cluster populations.
-If such cutoffs exist at all, they are the exception, rather than the rule.
-On the other hand, much higher cutoffs, at $M_*\sim\mbox{few}\times10^{6}~M_{\odot}$, are perfectly consistent with our likelihood analysis in nearly all cases.
-The higher cutoffs are needed to reconcile the mass functions of young clusters observed today with those of old globular clusters, assuming they formed by similar physical processes with similar initial mass functions, as in the Fall \& Zhang (2001) models.
+In conclusion, there are four galaxies in our sample (LMC, SMC, NGC 4214, and M83) for which a wide range of cutoff mass is permitted ($10^5~M_{\odot} \lesssim M_* < \infty$), one galaxy (NGC 4449) for which our analysis gives an unphysical result, and two galaxies (Antennae and NGC 3256) for which an upper mass cutoff at $10^5~M_{\odot}$ is excluded.
+Only for M51 is there a possible detection at $M_* \sim10^5~M_{\odot}$, but even this becomes insignificant when we include realistic errors in cluster masses in our analysis.
+On the other hand, much higher cutoffs, at $M_*\sim\mbox{few}\times10^{6}~M_{\odot}$, are consistent with our likelihood analysis in nearly all cases.
+The higher cutoffs are needed to reconcile the mass functions of young clusters observed today with those of old globular clusters, assuming they formed by similar physical processes with similar initial mass functions, as in the \citet{Fall01} models.

-\acknowledgments R. C. acknowledges support from NSF grant 1517819.
+\acknowledgments We thank Mark Krumholz, Paul Goudfrooij, and the anonymous referees for helpful comments.
+R. C. acknowledges support from NSF grant 1517819.
 Based on observations made with the NASA/ESA Hubble Space Telescope, obtained from the data archive at the Space Telescope Science Institute.
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
 This work makes use of Python and Python packages, including {\sc numpy} and the optimization package from {\sc scipy} \citep{scipy} for the minimization routine.